hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 ### float

-`float` means a number with decimal, like2.1, 3.8, 5.6 and so on. eg:
+`float` means a number with decimal, like 2.1, 3.8, 5.6 and so on. eg:

 ```
 b= float(7)